ahmohbati/SecOn/DeployingNtopng.md

-#### Problem ####
+## Problem

-As of July 8, 2015, I notices that neither the stable nor the development version of the ntopng packages appear to be compatible with Security Onion.
-This likely coincided with the release of the new 2.x branch of ntopng, which appears to be built for use with PF_RING 6.1.1 while Security Onion is using PF_RING 6.0.2.
+As of July 8, 2015, neither the stable nor the development version of the ntopng packages appear to be compatible with Security Onion.
+This likely coincides with the release of the new 2.x branch of ntopng, which appears to be built for use with PF_RING 6.1.1 while Security Onion is using PF_RING 6.0.2.
 It might be possible to build ntopng 2.x from tarball but that is outside of the scope of this article.
-I recommend you just use the ntopng 1.2.2 packages if you can find them.
+I recommend you just use the ntopng 1.2.2 packages for now if you can find them.

--- Kevin

 #### Introduction ####